-- 1.1 The commonwealth adopts the WIOA Section 3(7) definition of career pathways as listed in Appendix I. - 1.2 Local Workforce Development Boards (LWDBs) will develop career pathway programs meeting the requirements of WIOA.
+- 1.1 The commonwealth adopts the WIOA Section 3(7) definition of career pathways as listed in Appendix I. - 1.2 Local Workforce Development Boards (LWDBs), in partnership with employers, multi-employer workforce partnerships, and secondary and postsecondary education providers, will develop career pathway programs meeting the requirements of WIOA.
 Career pathway programs will include adult basic education (literacy and numeracy, English-as-Second Language, and high school equivalency instruction) and will permit participants to enter at any of these levels in addition to entering at the postsecondary level.